 Such combined IoT applications will lead to more efficient industrial systems, timely maintenance of equipment, enable the creation of new products and services and help with risk management in many industries.

 Intelligent analysis of such a stream of data can provide hidden insights invisible to human review, and lead to setting up better operational parameters for efficiency.
 Imagine a fleet of vehicles sending millions of data points to a central AI system which can figure out the best routing options.

 The field of AI called Natural Language Processing enables robots and drones to be controlled remotely by voice.
-AI controlled drones will revolutionize operations in difficult to reach areas and particularly help with agriculture operations.
+AI-controlled drones will revolutionise operations in difficult to reach areas and particularly help with agriculture operations.